NeuroLLM Model Architecture

 attn = F.scaled_dot_product_attention(q, k, v, attn_mask=mask)

-return self.o_proj(attn.reshape(B, L, -1))Memory savings: 4x reduction in KV cache for 8:2 ratio
+return self.o_proj(attn.reshape(B, L, -1))Memory savings: KV cache reduced by factor

 4. SwiGLU Activation

-Gated Linear Unit with SiLU (Swish) activation:
+Gated Linear Unit with SiLU (Swish) activation.

 class SwiGLU(nn.Module):